Heritage Day in Nova Scotia

 One Billion Rising

 1 in 3 women across the planet will be beaten or raped during her lifetime.
 That’s ONE BILLION WOMEN AND GIRLS.
-Every February, we rise – in countries across the world – to show our local communities and the world what one billion looks like and shine a light on the rampant impunity and injustice that survivors most often face.
+Every February, in countries and communities across the world –we rise- to show our local communities and the world what one billion looks like and shine a light on the rampant impunity and injustice that survivors most often face.